nf-core/metatdenovo/docs/usage.md

 ﻿# nf-core/metatdenovo: Usage

-## :warning: Please read this documentation on the nf-core website: [https://nf-co.re/metatdenovo/usage] (the link is not working) (https://nf-co.re/metatdenovo/usage)
+## :warning: Please read this documentation on the nf-core website: [https://nf-co.re/metatdenovo/usage](https://nf-co.re/metatdenovo/usage)

 > _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._